-- -The OCLE tool [Chiorean 2005] supports OCL 2.0 and UML 1.5, and provides the means to check UML models against the metamodel constraints and more general rules.
-It is a stand-alone modelling tool that can be interfaced with other tools via XML and XMI specifications.
-For practical use, the tool could be used as a back-end to a full-featured modelling tool, providing rule checking facilities via simulation.
-There may be challenges in terms of linking feedback from OCLE simulations to such a modelling tool. - -Similarly, the Kent Modelling Framework (KMF) [Akehurst et al. 2004] supports the metamodel for OCL 2.0 and provides parsing, simulation, and execution facilities.
-The framework aims to provide a full-featured, open-source package for modelling based on UML-compatible metamodels, and conceptually can be used for conformance and consistency checking, by specifying metamodel rules in OCL and executing them against models. - -XMF-Mosaic [Xactium 2006] is a self-contained meta-object programming envi-ACM Journal Name, Vol. V, No. N, Month 20YY.

-ronment that provides, amongst other things, an implementation of the UML metamodel.
+- -The OCLE tool [Chiorean 2005] supports OCL 2.0 and UML 1.5 and provides the means to check UML models against the metamodel constraints and more general rules.
+It is a stand-alone modeling tool that can be interfaced with other tools via XML and XMI specifications.
+For practical use, the tool could be used as a backend to a full-featured modeling tool, providing rule-checking facilities via simulation.
+There may be challenges in terms of linking feedback from OCLE simulations to such a modeling tool. - -Similarly, the Kent Modeling Framework (KMF) [Akehurst et al. 2004] supports the metamodel for OCL 2.0 and provides parsing, simulation, and execution facilities.
+The framework aims to provide a full-featured, open-source package for modeling based on UML-compatible metamodels and conceptually can be used for conformance and consistency checking by specifying metamodel rules in OCL and executing them against models. - -XMF-Mosaic [Xactium 2006] is a self-contained metaobject programming environment that provides among other things an implementation of the UML metamodel.
 The tool can be instantiated with metamodels and thereafter supports the construction of models that conform to the metamodel.
-The tool supports an executable dialect of OCL - XOCL - and thus also provides the means for checking UML diagrams against the metamodel via simulation and execution.
-The emphasis with XMF is tool customization based on metamodelling techniques, as well as expressing language transformations and supporting the QVT proposal.

-- -Similarly, MMT [Clark et al. 2001b], a stand-alone meta-modelling tool for MOF-compliant languages, provides support for a subset of OCL and enables checking instances of the metamodel against one or more rules captured in the metamodel.
-MMT appears to have been deprecated by the development of XMF-Mosaic. - -The Dresden OCL toolkit [Hussman et al. 2000] supports compilation of OCL constraints; it has been integrated in the Argo/UML tool.
-In principle it could be used to help validate the UML metamodel expressed in UML and OCL. - -The KeY project [Ahrendt et al. 2005] offers an extension of the Together ControlCentre case tool that provides theorem proving technology for checking OCL constraints.
+The tool supports an executable dialect of OCL-XOCL, and thus also provides the means for checking UML diagrams against the metamodel via simulation and execution.
+The emphasis with XMF is tool customization based on metamodeling techniques as well as expressing language transformations and supporting the QVT proposal. - -Similarly, MMT [Clark et al. 2001b], a stand-alone metamodeling tool for MOF-compliant languages, provides support for a subset of OCL and enables checking instances of the metamodel against one or more rules captured in the metamodel.
+MMT appears to have been deprecated by the development of XMF-Mosaic. - -The Dresden OCL toolkit [Hussman et al. 2000] supports compilation of OCL constraints; it has been integrated into the Argo/UML tool.
+In principle, it could be used to help validate the UML metamodel expressed in UML and OCL. - -The KeY project [Ahrendt et al. 2005] offers an extension of the Together ControlCentre case tool that provides theorem-proving technology for checking OCL constraints.
 As with the Dresden OCL toolkit, it could be applied to metamodel validation. - -The USE stand-alone tool [Richters and Gogolla 2000] is an OCL simulator that can be used to execute OCL constraints against model snapshots.
 Used in batch mode, it can be applied to carry out model validation and verification.
-It has been recently updated to support substantial parts of OCL 2.0, and as such can be used for validating and testing parts of the UML metamodel.
-USE is distinctive as it is one of the few pieces of work that reports on how to check models against the metamodel using semi-automated tool support.
+It has been recently updated to support substantial parts of OCL 2.0 and as such can be used for validating and testing parts of the UML metamodel.
+USE is distinctive as it is one of the few pieces of work that reports on how to check models against the metamodel using semiautomated tool support.

-Work related to metamodelling and conformance checking arises in the domain of multi-view consistency.
-The basic problem is to ensure that separate descriptions of an OO system are mutually consistent, i.e., that information in one description does not contradict information contained in a separate description.
+Work related to metamodeling and conformance checking arises in the domain of multiview consistency.
+The basic problem is to ensure that separate descriptions of an OO system are mutually consistent, that is, that information in one description does not contradict information contained in a separate description.